toribnax/swe432tomcat/README.md

 ### GitHub

-Go to https://github.com/join and create your account.
+Go to [Github](https://github.com/) and create your account.

 ### Heroku

-Go to https://signup.heroku.com to create your account.
+Go to [Heroku](https://signup.heroku.com) to create your account.

-Optional: You can use the GitHub student package found at https://www.heroku.com/github-students.
+Optional: You can use the GitHub student package found (here)[https://www.heroku.com/github-students].

 ## Deployment: Create a Git repo(sitory) and and link it to a Heroku app

-If you have not installed Git before, you can get it here: https://git-scm.com/downloads.
+If you have not installed Git before, you can get it [here](https://git-scm.com/downloads).

 Now, follow these steps to bring this repo into your Github account: